MirageNet/Mirage/doc/docs/analyzers/MIRAGE1203.md

-# MIRAGE1203: Static RPC Methods
+# MIRAGE1203: Pass-by-Reference Modifiers in RPCs

 ## The Problem
-An RPC method decorated with `[ServerRpc]` or `[ClientRpc]` is declared as `static`.
+An RPC method contains parameters with `ref` or `out` parameter modifiers.

-RPC methods must execute on a specific instance of a `NetworkBehaviour` on a specific `GameObject` so that Mirage knows which network identity the message is targeted at.
-Static methods lack an instance context (`this`), making it impossible to route the message to the correct network object.
+RPCs (Remote Procedure Calls) serialize arguments and send them over the network.
+Pass-by-reference modifiers (`ref` or `out`) imply that the method can modify the argument and pass the changes back to the caller in-place, which is impossible over a one-way network serialization boundary.

 ---